Posted on February 1, 2020

-When the British finally seized St.Agustines, after countless tries from Spanish control – through a series of diplomatic back deals and not through force – one of the firsts things they did was import dozens of craftsmen from their islands.
+When the British finally seized St.Agustines, after countless tries from the Spanish to win control – through a series of diplomatic back deals and not through force – one of the firsts things they did was import dozens of craftsmen from their islands.
 Among these lot of poor souls swept from their grey rainsoaked existence and dropped into the azure balmy sun-drenched coasts of Florida, was a Scottish carpenter named William Watson.

-Watson purchased and remodeled the hosue that would become the hospital’s the main building.
+Watson purchased and remodeled the house that would become the hospital’s main building.
 When the Spaniards returned – St. Agustine had a pesky habit of being invaded.
 Inhabitants needed a spreadsheet just to know under whose crown they were living under that day – the building was seized along with three other constructions in the vicinity.

 The Spaniards joined all three and created a rather impressive facility for treating their soldiers and military personnel.
 The hospital was strictly for the use of the military.
 Only calvary men, soldiers, and officers worked or were treated in the place.

-Colonials managed to do the one thing their old-world counterparts never could… They took a bat to death rates and over time, mainly due to the weather, preventive care and early forms of vaccination – practices that were still heretical back in the motherland – the survival rate skyrocketed.
+Colonials managed to do the one thing their old-world counterparts never could… They took a bat to death rates and over time, mainly due to the weather, preventive care, and early forms of vaccination – practices that were still heretical back in the motherland – the survival rate skyrocketed.

 “They still had to deal with endemic diseases and hostile forces, both from the British as well as the Natives, but all in all they had a really low mortality rate.
-Back in Europe, most medical care was a mix between religious belives and blind luck.
+Back in Europe, most medical care was a mix of religious beliefs and blind luck.
 In the Colonies – out of the sight of the church – doctors could practice a more secular form of medicine, one based on science and not God.”

-In 1818, the West wing of the hospital burned down, and two years into the American Territorial Period the place was officially closed.
+In 1818, the West Wing of the hospital burned down, and two years into the American Territorial Period the place was officially closed.
 Another fire destroyed the East Wing in 1895.
 All that stands of the original Spanish Hospital is that proto-house, the one that Watson built during the British period.
 The Watson House, as some know the hospital was restored in the early 1970s by the St. Augustine Historical Restoration and Preservation Commission.

 The Skeletons In The Closet.